 The Patient’s Perspective: A Journey with Gastric Bypass Surgery

 This week in “The Patient’s Perspective”, we’re looking at the gastric bypass journey.
-Learn what it’s like to decide on, and undergo, this permanent procedure, as well as what it’s like to live with afterward.
+Learn what it’s like to decide on and undergo this permanent bariatric procedure, as well as what it’s like to live with afterward.

-Worrying if you’ll like “the new you” and whether you’ll need cosmetic procedures to remove excess skin after weight loss is scary.
-We offer multiple support groups and patient resources so that you can choose what type of support you need and when.
-And remember, choosing weight-loss surgery isn’t just about losing weight; it’s dedicating yourself to a happier, healthier lifestyle.
-With Gastric Bypass surgery, your ability to eat and absorb nutrients from food is highly restricted, meaning you may need to add supplements to your daily diet.
+Choosing weight loss surgery isn’t just about losing weight.
+It’s dedicating yourself to a happier, healthier lifestyle.
+With gastric bypass surgery, your ability to eat and absorb nutrients from food is highly restricted, meaning you may need to add supplements to your daily diet.

 After a consultation with your doctor, you may decide that the Gastric Bypass (also called a “Roux-en-Y gastric bypass”) is right for you.
 A number of factors can guide this choice, such as: